isneezy/eos-dev-machine-setup/README.md

-e# Elementary OS & Ubuntu dev machine setup
+# Elementary OS & Ubuntu dev machine setup

 This repo contains Ansible playbooks to configure your system as a development machine upon a clean install.
 The playbooks should run in Debian based system but was only tested with Elementary OS 5.1